1995parham-learning/long-running-conn-k8s/README.md

 ## NATS

 NATS uses a long running TCP connection for publishing and subscribing.
-It has Ping/Pong method that we can use to detect connection failure before getting the failure from operating system.
+It has Ping/Pong method that we can use to detect connection failure before getting the failure from the operating system.

 For having a better insight about the problem, I am going to demostrate it using a simple NATS publisher.
 I deployed a NATS cluster on minikube, using port-forward to connect into it and then close the port-forward command to see how it goes.